yannlelorier/gervigreind-project2/README.md

 	>81.10277553435715
 ```

-this corresponds to a 15% improvement in performance for the Maximum distance mean
+> This corresponds to a 15% improvement in performance for the Maximum distance mean;
+>

-And a 4.8% decrease in performance for the Mean Distance mean.
+> and a 4.8% decrease in performance for the Mean Distance mean.

-The Mean of the means of the flights might not be an accurate measure for the tests, since the variance in distances can vary so much in every flight.
+The mean of the means of the distances between true-noised might not be an accurate measure for the tests, since the variance in distances can vary so much in every flight.

-However, 15% improvement in performance is quite significant when looking at the maximum distances, and is a more relevant measure when talking about the Kalman Filter.
+However, 15% improvement in performance is quite significant when looking at the maximum distances between true-noised, and is a more relevant measure when talking about the Kalman Filter.

 ***

 When running standalone tests we realized that:

-We can see that the flights where the model performs worse are the flights where there almost no turns, and the Kalman filter lags behind the actual trajectory of the plane, in contrast to flights with lots of turns where the Kalman filter shines.
+We can see that the flights where the model performs worse are the flights where there almost no turns and the Kalman filter lags behind the actual trajectory of the plane, in contrast to flights with lots of turns where the Kalman filter shines.

 Another case where this model lacks is when the flight is so long that the curvature of the Earth starts to interfere with the $x$ and $y$ coordinates.